jonathandean/rails_app_template/README.md

 With the kitchen sink:
 ```
-rails new your_new_app_name --database=postgresql --skip-jbuilder --skip-test -skip-bootsnap --css=tailwind -m path/to/this/template.rb```
+rails new your_new_app_name --javascript=esbuild --database=postgresql --skip-jbuilder --skip-test -skip-bootsnap --css=tailwind -m path/to/this/template.rb```
 ```

 (Other interactive options will be presented as the app is generated, as outlined below.)